realabdulkhaliq/Prompting-Guide-for-Agentic-AI/Prompt_and_Context_Engineering.md

 Prompt engineering = crafting the instruction you give the model.
 Context engineering = curating (Managing/Organizing/Collecting) the information the model can see when following that instruction.

 **Top K**: "Top k" refers to a method for finding the k most frequent or highest-ranked items from a larger set.

+**Top P**: "Top p," or top-p sampling (also known as nucleus sampling), is a text generation method in AI models that controls output diversity by selecting the next word from the smallest set of tokens whose cumulative probability is greater than or equal to a threshold p.